seba-konikoff/recargapay-wallet/README.md

 ### Tradeoffs

-For time, a full transaction trace was not implemented, with the wallet transaction being sufficient for a first version.
+Due to time constraints, a full transaction trace was not implemented, with the wallet transaction being sufficient for a first version.
 A transfer log would be the next thing to implement, detailing origin and destination wallets.

 Error handling remains basic, all known business failure cases are mapped to exception and have a proper message informing the user of what happened, but should be mapped to a proper response in order to avoid exposing sensitive information.

 The historical balance logic could be refactored to remove the reversing of the list.

+To prevent concurrent balance modifications, a distributed lock system using Spring's integrated tools should be added to the application, using the JDBC version to lean on the existing database.

 ## Time analysis